Clyde M. Narramore: Conversion and impact

-One of the first times Dr. Narramore heard about the Gospel was as a young boy attending a country church in his hometown.
+One of the first times Narramore heard about the Gospel was as a young boy attending a country church in his hometown.
 The minister spoke on the human condition being one of sin and separation from God without Christ.
 These words made Narramore deeply uncomfortable.
 As a result, he avoided eye contact with the minister and hid behind a stove pipe.
 Years later at age eleven, Clyde was riding his horse by an irrigation ditch thinking about his life.
 According to his autobiography, Narramore's heart became so heavy that he slid off his horse, bent his knees and began to pray.
 He confessed his sins and asked Christ to save him.
 He concluded his prayer by saying, "I'll serve you as long as I live."

-According to Rev. Billy Graham, "Dr. Narramore has had one of the most unique ministries of our generation."
-Leaders such as Dr. James Dobson, Dr. Bruce Wilkinson, Dr. C. Everett Koop and Dr. Gary Collins have called Dr. Narramore a "pioneer in Christian psychology."
-Prior to Narramore's time, the behavioral sciences had been widely regarded by Evangelicals as a field for practicing atheists.
-Dr. Narramore's book, The Psychology for Counseling, had 20 printings and was featured in Petersens' 100 Christian Books that Changed the Century.
-According to the authors, Dr. Narramore "gave evangelicals permission to consult modern psychology and psychiatry alongside the Bible for the answers to their problems" in a time when many conservative Christians believed that all psychology was anti-biblical.
+Billy Graham stated, "Dr. Narramore has had one of the most unique ministries of our generation."
+Leaders such as James Dobson, Bruce Wilkinson, C. Everett Koop and Gary Collins have called Narramore a "pioneer in Christian psychology."
+Prior to Narramore's time, the behavioral sciences had been widely regarded by evangelicals as a field for practicing atheists.
+Narramore's book, The Psychology for Counseling, had 20 printings and was featured in Petersens' 100 Christian Books that Changed the Century.
+According to the authors, Narramore "gave evangelicals permission to consult modern psychology and psychiatry alongside the Bible for the answers to their problems" in a time when many conservative Christians believed that all psychology was anti-biblical.